Eschatologue/CM_wiki/docs/glossary.md

 #### Ability Check

-An :d20-check: **Ability Check** is a D20 Test that represents using one of the six abilities—or a specific skill associated with an ability—to overcome a challenge.
+An **:d20-check: Ability Check**{.d20} is a D20 Test that represents using one of the six abilities—or a specific skill associated with an ability—to overcome a challenge.

 #### Attack Roll

-An :d20-attack: **Attack Roll** is a D20 Test that represents making an attack with a weapon, an **:rsc-a: Unarmed Strike**{.rsc} (Damage), or a spell.
+An **:d20-attack: Attack Roll**{.d20} is a D20 Test that represents making an attack with a weapon, an **:rsc-a: Unarmed Strike**{.rsc} (Damage), or a spell.

 #### Saving Throw

-A :d20-save: **Saving Throw**—also called a save—represents an attempt to avoid or resist a threat.
+A **:d20-save: Saving Throw**{.d20}—also called a save—represents an attempt to avoid or resist a threat.
 You normally make a saving throw only when a rule requires you to do so, but you can decide to fail the save without rolling.
 The result of a save is detailed in the effect that allowed it.
 If a target is forced to make a save and lacks the ability score used by it, the target automatically fails.

 ---